 Clubs:

-After being used for Hollington United games in the late 1940s, the field would later go onto be used by Hollington Park School, located at Gillsmans Hill.
-The site was later developed on and now Bluebell Gardens is partially situated on the old field.
+After hosting Hollington United matches in the late 1940s, the field was later used by Hollington Park School, based at Gillsmans Hill.
+The site was eventually developed, and part of it is now occupied by Bluebell Gardens.